Pinterest

 I love art, traveling, being creative, and hands-on.
 All of these qualities, I got from her.
 I often get people who repeatedly say, "You are SO your Oma!"
 I won't argue, because they are pretty right about that.

-For years and years, Oma has been teaching me her best kitchen methods and I have her to thank for my love of German food.
+For years, Oma has been teaching me her best kitchen methods, and I have her to thank for my love of German food.

-I am now nineteen years old, and I still find it exciting to look back at the website and see a picture of the recipe we made, and think Hey, I made that!
+Now years later, I still find it exciting to look back at the website and see a picture of the recipe we made, and think Hey, I made that!

 This website truly is built on love and memories.

-One day I do plan to go to Germany and experience the culture and cuisine for myself.
+I had always planned to go to Germany and experience the culture and cuisine for myself.
 I've heard many stories where my Oma and Opa have shared the traditions and strange foods that they have there.

-I can't wait to travel to this distinguished country to learn more about my heritage and see the beauty of my family's traditions.
+I couldn't wait to travel to this distinguished country to learn more about my heritage and see the beauty of my family's traditions.

 Lydia's Favourite Recipes